artica/website/_posts/blog/2015-09-28-museu-da-vila-de-cascais.markdown

 We also had to add a flyback 30V 1Amp schottky diode in each output (you can use any fast recovery diode as long as it support the double of the voltage).
 Sparkfun should supply them on the board, but unfortunately they don’t.

 The major issue, or the more delicated we had to deal with was one we had during tests, we detected some “cross talk” on the Power Shield itself.
-In some situations, the PWM of one channel was noticed on the side channel.
+In some situations, the PWM of one channel was noticed on adjacent channels.
 It was solved changing the PWM frequency so that it was not possible to notice the interference on the different channels, since they work at totally different frequencies.

-Initially we also thought using I2C/TWI protocol between the three Motoruinos and the Ethernet master, but, after the crosstalk problem we decided to not take any risk and change to digital output pin broadcasting with SoftwareSerial.
+Initially we also thought using I2C/TWI protocol between the three Motoruinos and the Ethernet master, but, after the crosstalk problem we decided not to take any risks and change to digital output pin broadcasting with SoftwareSerial.
 The drive of a digital pin is much stronger than an open collector scheme with two 10k pull-up resistors.

-We tested at full charge 90% Duty Cycle (Situation where the MOSFET heat most, because it still have to pass the resistive zone) for a complete day and all the Mosfet were only a little warm.
-Even though we placed some heatsink only on the ones we felt a little warmer.
+We tested at full charge 90% Duty Cycle (Situation where the MOSFET heats the most, because it still has to pass the resistive zone).
+We tested during full work day and all the Mosfet were only warm.
+Still we chose to add some heatsink just to be sure, but only on the ones we felt a little warmer.

-The final question have to do with the PWM minimum value.
+The final question has to do with the PWM minimum value.
 On the datasheet of the lamp we have a minimum dimming value of 10%.
 We’ve notice that, at this level of dimming it was a little more tricky to have the same light intensity, with different PWM.
 This were adjusted by software.

 <b>Technical Showcase Area</b>